pulumi/docs/content/docs/reference/pkg/azurerm/cache/latest/firewallrule.md

 ---
 title: "FirewallRule"
-title_tag: "Resource FirewallRule | Module cache/latest | Package azurerm"
+title_tag: "Resource FirewallRule | Module cache/latest | Package Azure RM"
 meta_desc: "Explore the FirewallRule resource of the cache/latest module, including examples, input properties, output properties, lookup functions, and supporting types.
 A firewall rule on a redis cache has a name, and describes a contiguous range of IP addresses permitted to connect"
 ---